 Hold one dumbbell in your hand.
 Place the other arm and hand directly under your shoulder.

 For the leg on the bench, your thigh should be under your hip.
-Neck should be in alignment with the rest of your spine.
+The neck should be in alignment with the rest of your spine.

 For the leg off the bench, knees should be micro-bent (not locked out) and toes pointed forward.

 Extend your arm with the weight without letting the weight bring your shoulder with it.
-Shoulder should stay sturdy and unchanged.
+The shoulder should stay sturdy and unchanged.

 Row while keeping the elbow flush to your body and without twisting your torso.